mbbischoff/website/_posts/2015-09-05-reviewing-code.md

 * [Checkout the pull request](https://help.github.com/articles/checking-out-pull-requests-locally/) locally.
 * Confirm that the project builds and compiles.
-* Look for any new warnings or errors that have been introduced.* * Run the unit / integration tests to look for any new failures.* * Follow the steps provided to test the changes or determine a testing plan for it and run through those tests, noting any issues in your comments.
+* Look for any new warnings or errors that have been introduced.
+* Run the unit / integration tests to look for any new failures.
+* Follow the steps provided to test the changes or determine a testing plan for it and run through those tests, noting any issues in your comments.
 	* Test things that the original engineer might not have considered like errors, failures, other inputs.
-* Look for significant changes in performance.* * Profile the changes if performance seems to have regressed.
+* Look for significant changes in performance.*
+* * Profile the changes if performance seems to have regressed.
-* Run the application in another language and region to check for localization issues.* * Confirm that the changes are fully accessible to customers with disabilities.*
+* Run the application in another language and region to check for [internationalization and localization](https://en.wikipedia.org/wiki/Internationalization_and_localization) issues.
+* Confirm that the changes are [fully accessible](https://en.wikipedia.org/wiki/Computer_accessibility) to customers with disabilities.

 ## The Code